ErikHgm/SportMemoryGame/README.md

 -   ### Design
     - Color Scheme
         For the color scheme I decided to use a gradient color to create more depth and a more dynamic overall look to the game.
-        The colors I choose are gradients of deep blue and orange-red.
+        The colors I chose are gradients of blue and green.

       ![Pallette](assets/images/pallette.png)